DeathPolca/DeathPolca.github.io/_pages/about.md

 # 📝 论文
 -	Zuo Z, Zhang J, Jin Y. The Role of Science and Technology Innovation Competition in Talent Cultivation and Development[C]//International Conference on Computer Science and Education.
 Singapore: Springer Nature Singapore, 2023: 62-72.
 - Zuo Z, Liao J, Song X, et al. Frame Level Content Adaptive λ for Neural Video Compression[C]//2024 IEEE International Conference on Visual Communications and Image Processing (VCIP).
 IEEE, 2024: 1-5. (**Note: In Fig.1, the arrow from current frame to Context Generator is wrong.
-The correct version is from buffer to Context Generator.**)
+The correct version is from buffer to Context Generator.
+And the hierarchical weights in the implementation details were mistakenly written as [0.9,1.2,0.5,0.9].
+The correct setting is [0.5,1.2,0.5,0.9], which is consistent with the actual implementation.
+Both mistakes do not influence the reported results.**)

 <span class='anchor' id='-ryjx'></span>